wp-plugins/embed-share/readme.txt

 3. In the page editor, add the URL of a video – such as youtube, vimeo or dailymotion – on it’s own line, and WordPress will add the ‘Share Embed’ button which contains the shareable video embed code.

 A new Embed Share menu will be available under the Settings menu.
 All options can be left or changed as you wish.

-== Frequently Asked Questions ==

-= I have an idea for a great way to improve this plugin =

-Great!
-I'd love to hear from you.
-Leave your feedback at http://www.codepress.nl/plugins/embed-share/#feedback.

 == Screenshots ==